vmware-tanzu/community-edition/docs/site/content/docs/edge/vsphere-monitoring-stack.md

 ## Deploy Prometheus

 Prometheus [prometheus.io](http://prometheus.io) records real-time metrics and provides alerting capabilities.
-It has a requirement for an Ingress (or HTTPProxy) and that the requirement has been met by Contour.
+An Ingress (or HTTPProxy) is required and the requirement has been met by Contour.
 We can now proceed with the installation of the Prometheus community package.
 Prometheus has quite a number of configuration options, which can once again be displayed using the following commands.
-First determine the version, and then display the configuration options for that version.
+First, determine the version, and then display the configuration options for that version.
 At present, there is only a single version of the Prometheus community package available:

 ```sh
 % tanzu package available list prometheus.community.tanzu.vmware.com